Juan Ramón Paredes

-Juan Ramón Paredes Zelaya (born 23 May 1950) is a former Salvadoran professional football player and currently manager.
+Juan Ramón Paredes Zelaya (born 23 May 1950) is a former Salvadoran professional football player and currently the manager of Cangrejera FC of the Tercera Division.

 Coaching career

 Alianza

-He became the coach of Alianza at the beginning of 2000 season, he went on to win the Apertura 2001 in the process becoming the first and so far only Salvadoran to win a title with Alianza as coach.
+Paredes became the coach of Alianza at the beginning of the 2000 season.
+He went on to win the Apertura 2001; in the process, Paredes became the first (and, so far, only) Salvadoran to win a title with Alianza as coach.
 He took the team to several final series before quitting the club to become coach of the El Salvador national team.

 Paredes led the El Salvador team to the Central American and Caribbean titles in 2002.

 He quit as manager of Independiente Nacional 1906 in September 2006.